caglayantuna/Classification-of-SITS-with-Feature-Profiles/README.md

 # Classification-of-SITS-with-Feature-Images

 This project inlcues codes for classification of SITS with stacked original NDVI time series and feature images produced by spatial attributes.
-These codes are used to obtain the results in the paper "Component trees for image sequences and streams" which under review of Journal Pattern Recognition Letters.
+These codes are used to obtain the results in the paper "Component trees for image sequences and streams" which is under review on Journal Pattern Recognition Letters journal.
 Data is not available.

+Requirements: Siamxt

+filtering.py: Ihis file can be used to create filtered images with time series.